Qingtianese diaspora: Republic era

-With the end of the First World War, while workers from other parts of China had mostly returned to their places of origin, one thousand labourers from Qingtian chose to stay.
-The size of Qingtian overseas Chinese reached its first climax during this period, with more than 30,000 people living in Europe and 42 other countries in the world.
+With the end of the WWI, while workers from other parts of China had mostly returned to their places of origin, one thousand labourers from Qingtian chose to stay and resided in large numbers in areas surrounding Gare de Lyon train station.
+Their presence marked one of the earliest cores of Chinese community in Paris.
+It was also during this period that the size of Qingtianese diasporan community reached its first climax, with more than 30,000 people living in Europe and 42 other countries in the world.

-Aside from Europe, Japan was also an ideal place for Qingtian people to earn a living in the early years of the Republic of China, due to its shorter distance and easier paperworks required.
-Demand for Chinese laborers surged with the booming of Japanese arms industry in the First World War, which in turn had attracted waves of immigrants from Wenzhou, Qingtian and other places to seek employment in Japan.
+Aside from Europe, Japan was also an ideal place for Qingtian people to earn a living in the late-19th and early 20th-century, due to its shorter distance and easier paperworks required.
+Demand for Chinese laborers surged with the booming of Japanese arms industry in the First World War, which in turn had attracted waves of immigrants from Wenzhou, Qingtian and other places to seek employment in the country.
 However, the Chinese community was dealt with a catastrophic blow when a major earthquake rocked Japan in September 1–8th, 1923, which was ensued by a bloody massacre against the Koreans and Chinese residing in the country.
 Among the 716 Chinese civilians that were either killed, injured, or declared missing, 161 of which were workers and traders of Qingtianese origin.

 Situation for Chinese immigrants deteriorated with straining policies implemented by the Japanese government, around two thousand Qingtianese and Wenzhounese migrants were forcibly repatriated, and applications of a thousand others to enter Japan were rejected between February and April, 1924.
 Immigration ceased almost entirely after Japan's invasion of Manchuria in 1931.